 We’re getting ready to launch our second game soon.
 The next game is correspondingly larger in scope, and it needs to do correspondingly better or we’ll have to reconsider our future in the industry.
 We’ll only be around for game number three if game number two does well.
 Because of that, we end up agonizing over everything.
 It feels like every decision we’re making is consequential beyond its particularities.

 Howard Tsao: We moved to a new space late last year, so the working conditions improved!
 We no longer had to battle ventilation that spewed out dust and potentially hazardous fumes, a constantly broken heater, and rat droppings.
+In fact, the first purchase I made for the office during the move-in was the best infrared heater I could find.
 We’ve been happier as a result.